rfoucard/cra-fast-track/templates/security-report-process.md

     AE -- "No" --> G["Inform reporter that the report was accepted and categorized as Core"] AEP --> G
-    E -- "Extension" --> H["Inform reporter that the report was accepted and categorized as Extension"] E -- "Infrastructure" --> I["Inform reporter that the report was accepted and categorized as Infrastructure"]
+    E -- "Extension" --> H["Inform reporter that the report was accepted and categorized as Extension"] E -- "Service / Infrastructure" --> I["Inform reporter that the report was accepted and categorized as Service / Infrastructure"]

     G --> G1["Create internal ticket on forge.typo3.org and notify relevant Core Development Team members"] H --> H1["Inform extension maintainer by email"]